mitjafelicijan/mitjafelicijan.com/content/posts/2023-05-22-crafting-stories-in-zed-editor.md

 **TLDR:** I think this code editor is very cool and has a massive potential.
 I hope they don’t mess up with adding a plugin ecosystem to it!

 Out of morbid curiosity, I started using the [Zed editor](https://zed.dev/) on my Mac.
 Zed is a high-performance, multiplayer code editor developed by the creators of Atom and Tree-sitter.
-Written in Rust so it has to be blazingly fast! 😊 It's a joke, camn down.
+Written in Rust so it has to be blazingly fast! 😊 It's a joke, calm down.

 Over the past year, I have switched between [Helix editor](https://helix-editor.com/) and [VS Code](https://code.visualstudio.com/), but for the last couple of months, I have been using Helix exclusively.